GPS-VIO Fusion with Online Rotational Calibration: Introduction

 GPS-aided VIO algorithms have been previously proposed in the literature \cite{lee2020intermittent, cioffi2020tightly}.
 The spatial transformation to couple both the GPS and the VIO reference frame is shown to be unobservable with linear observability analysis \cite{lee2020intermittent, lee2019gps}.
-However, Linearization implies that the derived observability is locally and may be unreliable for the original nonlinear system \cite{terrell2001local, tang2008ins}.
+However, linearization implies that the derived observability is local and may be unreliable for the original nonlinear system \cite{terrell2001local, tang2008ins}.
 Thus, it is necessary to revisit the observable property with the tool of nonlinear observability analysis.
 More specifically, we aim to show in this paper that the rotational extrinsic parameter between GPS reference frame and VIO reference frame is observable.

-In this paper, we propose a novel filter-based GPS-VIO system which is specially focused on including a reliable and accurate estimation of the rotation extrinsic between GPS reference frame and VIO reference frame.
-Having a reliable calibration is essential to improve the accuracy of the system.
-The key contributions of this work are summarized as:
+In this paper, we propose a novel filter-based GPS-VIO system which is specially focused on including a reliable and accurate estimation of the rotation extrinsic between the GPS reference frame and the VIO reference frame.
+Our key contributions are summarized as:

-\begin{itemize} \item We propose a novel filter-based estimator to fuse GPS measurements and visual-inertial data and simultaneously estimate the rotational extrinsic parameter between the GPS and VIO frames online.
+\begin{itemize} \item We propose a novel filter-based estimator to fuse GPS measurements and visual-inertial data, and simultaneously estimate the rotational extrinsic parameter between the GPS and VIO frames online.

-\item We prove that the rotational extrinsic parameter is observable via nonlinear observability analysis, and support the conclusion with simulations.
+\item We prove that the rotational extrinsic parameter is observable via nonlinear observability analysis, and support our conclusion with simulations.

-\item We evaluate the localization accuracy of the proposed algorithm on multiple public datasets, including small scale flying datasets and large scale driving datasets, and show the superior performance of our proposed algorithms.
+\item We evaluate the localization accuracy of the proposed algorithm on multiple public datasets, including small scale flying datasets and large scale driving datasets, and show the superior performance of our algorithm.

 \end{itemize}